nrfconnect/sdk-sidewalk/doc/links.rst

 ..
-This file contains all links referenced in sdk-sidewalk documentation.
+This file contains all links referenced in ncs-sidewalk documentation.

 .. ncs links (all links need to be updated manually **right before** the targeted release)